 The economy is difficult to predict.
 At times, the opinions of those who rarely think in economic terms can be as valid as those of experts sitting in ivory towers analyzing data.

-Another thing that might be confusing to new investors is that the stock market and the economy doesn’t always move in the same direction.
+Another thing that might be confusing to new investors is that the stock market and the economy don’t always move hand in hand.
 The economy could be doing really bad and the stock market could be doing great.
 Think of the Covid years, for example.

 The thing about the economy—and life in general—is that it always finds a way to surprise us.